-Sorry, cord cutters: The CBS-Viacom merger will make streaming pricier
+Sorry, cord-cutters: The CBS-Viacom merger will make streaming pricier

-In the press release announcing a merger between CBS and Viacom, one statistic looms large: Programming from the two companies make up 22% of TV viewership in the United States, larger than any other media conglomerate.
+In the press release announcing a merger between CBS and Viacom, one statistic looms large: Programming from the two companies makes up 22% of TV viewership in the United States, larger than any other media conglomerate.

 To CBS and Viacom—which were one company before, until they split in 2005—this figure emphasizes how a combined entity can better compete with legacy media companies such as Disney and new-media challengers such as Netflix.
 Together, they control content from the CBS broadcast network, the CBS Sports Network, Comedy Central, MTV, Nickelodeon, and other outlets.